pdxjess/Tap-Room-React/README.md

 ## Description

-_An application built with React for a tap room to track their kegs._
+_An application built with React for a tap room to add and track kegs._

 ## Setup/Installation Requirements